The Lightning Strike: Live-performance reception

 Critical reception of the live performance has been generally mixed as well, though the band has been praised for playing it.
 Contactmusic.com reviewed a Snow Patrol concert at the M.E.N.
 Arena on 7 March 2009.
 Though it called the song "ambitious by anyone's standards" and praised the animation calling it "impressive", it felt the song wasn't the best choice for an encore.
 WalesOnline's Paul Rowland wrote a review of the gig at Cardiff International Arena the next day.
 He praised the song, calling it a "three-movement epic".
 He reported that, though the song was a welcome change in the encore, some fans did not appreciate it and headed home: "After all, they'd already heard "Run", and the traffic's awful this time of night".
 The same happened at a free gig at iTunes Festival 2009 at The Roundhouse in London.
 In The News, Chris Jefferies reported that the band had to play the song to a "half-empty crowd", but had praise for the band saying "there is much, much more to this band".

 Durham21's Ian Church covered the next gig on 10 March at the Metro Radio Arena.
 He reported that for the encore, a large semi-transparent sheet was dropped in front of the stage, to project the animation.
 He said that it was "surprising" the band chose to play the "practically unknown" song, but reported that "it somehow managed to capture those watching" but a few fans were left complaining about the song choice.
 Journal Live also covered the concert, with Helen Dalby writing that it was "interesting" and "different" for the band to play the song, but she wasn't "entirely sure it quite worked".
 She felt the song might have worked if it was played earlier in the set.Evening Standard's Amira Hashish covered the last concert at The O2 and wrote a positive review about the performance of the song, though she felt to song(s) was "lesser known"; but, she felt the band brought them to life and, though it was "a little self-indulgent", the band could be forgiven.

 James Cabooter of Daily Star, who covered the show at Bloomsbury Theatre wrote that the newer material (including "The Lightning Strike") was deeper and more mature sonically.

-Chart performance

-"What If This Storm Ends?" reached the top 400 on iTunes shortly following its release.

 Live performances

-The Taking Back the Cities Tour has generally featured "What If This Storm Ends?" as an encore.
+The Taking Back the Cities Tour generally featured "What If This Storm Ends?" as an encore.
 The full song has usually not been played, but it has been known to make appearances; it finally made its live debut during the UK & Ireland Arena Tour, where it was played regularly.
 It also made appearances during the following European leg, though it was not played on all dates.

 The song was not played during the shows with the band supporting Coldplay on the Viva la Vida Tour and U2 on the U2 360° Tour.